ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 Running Multi-Node Kubernetes Using Docker
 ------------------------------------------

+This guide describes how to deploy Kubernetes automatically by using a Docker cluster, regardless of providers (bare metal, GCE, AWS and all OS distributions) differences.
+You can scale to **any number of nodes** by following the guide.

 _Note_:
 These instructions are somewhat significantly more advanced than the [single node](docker.md) instructions.
 If you are interested in just starting to explore Kubernetes, we recommend that you start there.